Barriers to Successful IT Project Governance

 3. Risk Management: Ensuring the strategic objectives of the organisation are not jeopardized by potential IT project failure

-4. Resource Management: Ensuring the optimization of IT resources
+4. Resource Management: Ensuring thes of IT resources

 5. Performance Measurement: Ensuring all stakeholders understand how IT investments and projects are contributing to the achievement of the organisation’s objectives.